PaintSplasher/phpvms7_SPPassport/README.md

 20.OCTOBER.25
 * Widget caused an error with certain databases
-* Some countries were not detected during initialization
+* Some countries were not detected during map initialization
+* Last visited country didn't get the flag

 20.OCTOBER.25
 * Changed the logic how the rival of the week works